-HVAC systems are vital for commercial properties, such as malls, offices, and hospitals.
-Without one that works properly, there would be many people left feeling uncomfortable.
+HVAC systems are vital for commercial properties like malls, offices, and hospitals.
+Without one that works properly, many people would be uncomfortable.
 Clients would be hesitant about visiting again, and staff would be unable to perform at their best.
 As a result, business would be negatively affected.

 The Difference Between Residential and Commercial HVAC